someengineering/fixinventory/docs/source/manual/automate.rst

 Cloudkeeper has a concept of workflows.
 A workflow is a set of steps that implements a finite state machine, where every step performs a specific action.
-The whole workflow can be triggered and is started either by time or by an event.
+Workflows can be triggered on a schedule or by an event.

-While we want to enable users to create and manipulate workflows on their own, there is currently only one hardcoded workflow that ships with cloudkeeper, which can be seen in the following diagram.
+While we want to enable users to create and manipulate workflows on their own, there is currently only one hardcoded workflow that ships with Cloudkeeper, which is illustrated in the following diagram:

 .. image:: img/default_workflow.svg